victorverma3/InstaRatio/README.md

 First, open the desired Instagram account and navigate to Settings --> Privacy and Security.
 At this screen, request the user data to be downloaded as json files.
-Finally, move the files followers_1.json and following.json into a folder called <user>, where user is the name of the person whose data is being used.
+Finally, move the files followers_1.json and following.json into a folder called {user}, where user is the name of the person whose data is being used.
 Then, move this folder into the same local directory as IGBot.py.